 The current set of stable source code can be grabbed from these links:

 Argus FloCon 2014 presentations are now available from FloCon Proceedings.
 Be sure and checkout the Argus PCR presentation, as we show the new Producer / Consumer Ratio metric and how it can be used to detect exfiltration, even DNS convert channel based exfiltration.

 Argus-3.0.6 is now being used to drive some really great network visualizations for GLORIAD, the advanced science interent network that connects US, Russia, China, Korea, Canada, The Netherlands, India, Egypt, Singapore and Nordic scientists with Advanced Cyberinfrastructure.
 Checkout the various visualizations, including GLORIAD Earth.

-Argus is an Open Source project and currently runs on Mac OS X, Linux, Solaris, FreeBSD, OpenBSD, NetBSD, AIX, IRIX, Windows (under Cygwin) and OpenWrt.
-The software should be portable to many other versions of Unix with little modification.
+Argus is an Open Source project, currently running on Mac OS X, Linux, Solaris, FreeBSD, OpenBSD, NetBSD, AIX, IRIX, Windows (under Cygwin) and OpenWrt, and has been ported to many hardware accelerated platforms, such as Bivio, Pluribus, Arista, and Tilera.
+The software should be portable to many other environments with littleor no modifications.
 Performance is such that auditing an entire enterprise's Internet activity can be accomplished using modest computing resources.